RESTful-Otaku/RESTful-Otaku/README.md

 ### 📚 About Me

 I'm a curious and versatile Software Engineer with a focus on back-end and systems development.
-My current work tech stack is primarily built around Golang, Rust, TypeScript, and PostgreSQL on AWS.
+My current work tech stack is primarily built around Zig, Rust, Golang, TypeScript, and PostgreSQL/SQlite/TigerbeetleDB on AWS.
 I love to explore new technologies and solve complex problems.
 As such I am often working on side projects, little tools and apps in various tech stacks and languages to help refine my skillset.

 ---